ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/01-binary-search-trees.md

 There are three possibilities for that node:

 - If it is a leaf node, we can just delete it -- meaning, deleting the corresponding child pointer of its parent.
-- If the node has exactly one child, we redirect its parent to the child.
+- If the node has exactly one child, redirect its parent to the child.
-- If it is an inner node, we find the largest node $y$ in the left subtree, and then:
+- If it is an inner node, find the largest node $y$ in the left subtree, and:
     - Update the value of the $x$ node to the value of the $y$ node.
     - Delete the $y$ node from the left subtree.
 :::